ccUnity3d/Brainztorm-docs/manual/users/introduction.rst

 Social Networks
 ---------------
-Devices that belong to a user and are connected to a social network such as Google Play, Grame Center or Facebook, send information from your social network and connects the user accounts that through your social network can a user have multiple devices and not lose your progress in the game.
+Devices that belong to a user and are connected to a social network such as Google Play, Game Center or Facebook, send information from your social network and connects the user accounts that through your social network can a user have multiple devices and not lose your progress in the game.